tirtha4/DepDrift/README.md

   - Up to date: You have the latest version, even if that version is old
   - Needs update: A newer version is available

-- **Last Updated**: When the latest version was published
+- **Last Published**: When the latest version was published
-  - A package can be "Up to date" but still show "Last Updated: 1 year ago"
+  - A package can be "Up to date" but still show "Last Published: 1 year ago"
   - This means you have the latest version, but that version itself is old

 - **Security**: Whether the package has known security vulnerabilities